jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_ii.rst

     def negate_first(p, q):
         if p == False:
             return True
-        else:
-            return False
         if p == False and q == False:
             return True
         if p == False and q == True:
             return True
         return False

   the test is still green.
-I remove the other statements then use bool_
+I remove the other `if statements`_ then use bool_ with not_

   .. code-block:: python